Mission

 Sleep Center Medical Director

 Dr. Said Soubra, MD, is a board certified specialist in pulmonary critical care and sleep medicine.
-As Medical Director of the Ascension Seton Sleep Center at Texas State University, he oversees the quality of patient care for all diagnostic procedures and monitors all sleep center policy.
+As Medical Director of the Sleep Center at Texas State University, he oversees the quality of patient care for all diagnostic procedures and monitors all sleep center policy.
 Dr. Soubra provides AASM-standard interpretation for sleep studies performed in the sleep center and he also serves as a consultant to many primary care physicians.

 Other Resources